-A. The rules below apply to single buildings 60,000 square feet or greater (a collection of smaller buildings linked by common walls shall be considered one building).
+A. Single Buildings 60,000 Square Feet or Greater

+(A collection of smaller buildings linked by common walls shall be considered one building.)

-- One outdoor social space, a minimum of 400 square feet, shall be provided for every 30,000 square feet of building space.
+One outdoor social space, a minimum of 400 square feet, shall be provided for every 30,000 square feet of building space.
 The outdoor social space shall be privately owned and maintained and should typically contain seating and shade.
 The outdoor social space areas are prioritized so that (a) below is required of the first 30,000 square feet.
-In addition to (a), outdoor social space areas may contain one or a combination of the following (b) - (e) features: - a) outdoor plaza, patio or courtyard with seating and shade covering a minimum of 25% to 50% of the area - b) pocket park with seating and shade covering a minimum of 25% of the area - c) sculpture or other artwork - d) fountain or some other water feature - e) playground or other recreational amenity - 2.
+In addition to (a), outdoor social space areas may contain one or a combination of the following (b) - (e) features:

+- a) outdoor plaza, patio or courtyard with seating and shade covering a minimum of 25% to 50% of the area - b) pocket park with seating and shade covering a minimum of 25% of the area - c) sculpture or other artwork - d) fountain or some other water feature - e) playground or other recreational amenity - 2.
 Patios, plazas, courtyards and other outdoor activity or seating areas shall be shaded (25 percent minimum, 50 percent maximum) from summer sunlight by tree canopies and/or shade structure that is architecturally integrated with the building - 3.
 Asphaltic paving shall only be used in parking/service areas, drives and bicycle trails.
 The design of all trails shall comply with the AASHTO 1999 Guide for the Development of Bicycle Facilities, and shall be coordinated with the City's designated Trails Planner. - 4.
 Stabilized crusher fine surfaces may be considered for secondary pedestrian pathways or plazas.

-B. Major Façades Greater Than 100 Feet In Length
+B. Major Façades Greater Than 100 Feet in Length